7 Different Wild Duck Breeds

 Nevertheless, they can be distinguished by some other attributes.
 The female of this breed has plain grey feathers with a rounded crown.
 The males, on the other hand, have vibrant feathers.

 It comprises a metallic-green head, dark-brown wings, bright chestnut-colored neck, and breast.
-Their tail is black with a striking glowing white patch on the underside.
+Their tail is black, with a striking glowing white patch on the underside.

 The Chestnut teal duck has a peculiar breeding habit, as both parents incubate the eggs.
 These breeds of ducks are omnivorous, just like most ducks.
-They eat seeds, insects, grains, mollusks, and various plant and animal matter.
+They eat seeds, insects, grains, mollusks, and plant and animal matter.

 The Chestnut Teals can be found in southern Australia.
 They are common in estuaries, inlets, mudflats, coastal lagoons, and wetlands.
 The salinity of the water does not mean much to these wild duck breeds.
 They can withstand saline water bodies.

-3. Mallard Ducks
+3. Mallard Duck

 This is also another wild duck breed.
 It is scientifically named Anas platyrhynchos.
-The mallard breed is one of the most common breeds among all types of ducks and pretty popular among wild duck breeds.
+The mallard breed is one of the most common breeds among all types of ducks and is pretty popular among wild duck breeds.
 They are the ancestors of most domestic duck breeds.

 Mallard Ducks are primarily found in the Northern Hemisphere around marshes, farms, ponds, lakes, rivers, and artificial habitats such as golf courses, parks, gardens, and even yards.